bcooperstl/advent-of-code-2020/documentation/day20.md

 I will encode `.` characters a 0 bits, and `#` characters as 1 bits.
 I will first encode all four sides.
 Since tiles can be flipped, there will be two encodings per side - front and back.
 The fronts will be encoded with the characters in clockwise order.
 The backs will be encoded in counter-clockwise order.

+In phase 2, I added a check to see if any sides are palindromes.
+This would make more complexity for the solution, so I ran that check first.
+There were none, so that is good.

 #### An Example ####
     Tile 2311: